build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-batch-processing/index.md

 ## Conclusion

 Upon the successful completion of this tutorial, you've effectively set up an Amazon EKS cluster tailored for batch processing tasks.
 By choosing compute-optimized EC2 instances and implementing key IAM policies, you've engineered a cluster that's both agile and robust.
 This tutorial has guided you through the creation and deployment of your Amazon EKS cluster, and the verification of node and pod health.
-To extend your cluster's capabilities, consider integrating services like Amazon SQS for job queuing or Amazon EFS for persistent storage.
+To extend your cluster's capabilities, consider setting up the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) to dynamically adjust the number of worker nodes based on resource requirements, ensuring optimal resource utilization and cost-efficiency, or [Amazon EFS](https://community.aws/tutorials/eks-with-efs-add-on) for shared, persistent storage across multiple nodes or even across different availability zones.
 These additional configurations will furnish you with a versatile, fully operational environment, ready for deploying both stateless and data-intensive batch jobs.